 How do I get assigned as a first year student?

 As part of your housing application, you’ll fill out an interest form.
 Our our office will take this information and work to assign individuals who have similar interests.
-We’ll also assign you to one of the freshmen halls: Higbie Hall or Zimmermann Hall.
-Students in their 2nd year or above, as well as transfer students, will be assigned to either Emry or Richardson Hall (students don’t have a choice between the two).
+We’ll also assign you to: Higbie Hall or Zimmermann Hall.
+Students in their 2nd year or above, as well as transfer students, will be assigned to halls designated for upper-class students.

 If you know someone who will be enrolling at DSU, you can also choose them as your roommate.
 Simply indicate this on your housing contract form and be sure that you and your prospective roommate request each other.